Mission San Diego de Alcalá: California statehood (1850–1900)

 President Abraham Lincoln signed a proclamation on May 23, 1862, that restored ownership of the Mission proper to the Roman Catholic Church.
 When Mission San Diego de Alcalá was granted back to the Church, it was in ruins.
-In the 1880s Father Anthony Ubach began to restore the old Mission buildings.
+Starting as early as 1891, Father Antonio Ubach made efforts to find funds for restoration of the old Mission buildings.

 20th century and beyond (1901 – present)

 Father Ubach died in 1907 and restoration work ceased until 1931.
 In 1941, the Mission once again became a parish church, in what is still an active parish serving the Diocese of San Diego.
 In 1976, Pope Paul VI designated the Mission church as a minor basilica.

 Mission San Diego de Alcalá is located within San Diego city limits, near the intersection of Interstate 8 and Interstate 15, and approximately one mile east of Snapdragon Stadium.